 Arboretum Interpreters are trained to talk knowledgeably about the Arboretum and plants.
 In addition to training on Arboretum history, plant terminology, and the landscape, volunteers learn interpretive techniques to effectively engage with visitors.
 Arboretum Interpreters are trained to use kits in various locations in the landscape.
 The portable kits include props, activities, study sheets, and other materials.
 Interpreters learn the kit during the training period, then pair up with with a veteran Interpreter during a “try-out” period immediately after training.

-Responsibilities and time commitment
+Responsibilities and Time Commitment

 - Attend all five to seven mandatory training days, which cover Arboretum history and current activities, horticultural information about the living collections, natural history and botany, and interpretive techniques.
-If you would like to be contacted when the next training is offered, please call Kate Stonefoot, Manager of Visitor Engagement, at 617.384.5229 or fill out and submit the volunteer application.

 - During the training, shadow at least one Interpreter shift, work outside of class hours on training assignments, and attend at least one free public tour.